 You can work with your photographer to get a great business headshot by following these guidelines.

-- On the other hand, women may want to have their hair styled the same day.
-I can have a stylist available at the studio for touch-ups to your hair if you like.
+On the other hand, women may want to have their hair styled the same day.

-- Long-sleeved clothing that creates a v-neckline (like a jacket with shirt underneath) looks flattering.
-Turtlenecks should be avoided.
+Long-sleeved clothing that creates a v-neckline (like a jacket with shirt underneath) looks flattering.
+Turtlenecks should be avoided (unless you want to pull off the Audrey Hepburn look).

 ...and three killer tips for posing